teddyhay/2d-convnet/README.md

-# fish_no-fish_convnet
+# 2d convnet
-A convolutional neural net for detecting zebrafish tubing
+A simple example of a 2d convolutional neural net that is easy to modify